Methadone is typically used to treat other addictions, but if misused, it can turn into a serious addiction that can cause severe side effects.

 Methadone is a full opioid agonist medication approved by the Food and Drug Administration (FDA) for the treatment of opioid dependence and addiction.
 Methadone is typically combined with therapy in a practice known as medication-assisted treatment (MAT).1

-Methadone maintenance can help those addicted to opioids, such as heroin, oxycodone, and hydrocodone, stop using drugs.
-Even though methadone is an opioid, it has a slower onset of effects than opioids that are commonly misused, and it doesn’t produce a euphoric high.2 However, because of its opioid properties, it does have high potential for misuse.
-You should always listen to your doctor and take your methadone exactly as prescribed.
+Methadone maintenance can help individuals that are addicted to opioids, such as heroin, oxycodone and hydrocodone, stop using drugs.
+Even though methadone is an opioid, it has a slower onset than other commonly misused opioids and, when used as directed, doesn’t produce a euphoric high.
+However, because of its opioid properties, it does have a high potential for misuse.
+For this reason, you should always listen to your doctor and take your methadone exactly as prescribed.

 Methadone Treatment for Opioid Addiction